A 2-torsion invariant of 2-knots: Introduction

 \section{Introduction}

 In this paper we describe a $2$-torsion isotopy invariant of $2$-knots, i.e. smooth embeddings $S^2 \to S^4$.
 We conjecture this is not a new invariant.
 Our interest in this invariant comes from its form, specifically how it is computed, involving the geometry of circles.
+This connection makes our invariant analogous to the type-2 invariant of classical knots \cite{BCSS}.

 The invariant will be defined in a language of {\it configuration spaces} $C_k(M)$ and the geometry of circles.
 See the Definition \ref{condef} for how we use these terms.
 Given a $2$-knot $f : S^2 \to S^4$ the submanifold $\mathcal C_f \subset C_5(S^2)$ is defined by the condition that $p \in C_5(S^2)$ belongs to $\mathcal C_f$ if and only if the points $p = (p_1, \cdots, p_5)$ and $f_*(p) = (f(p_1), \cdots, f(p_5)) \in C_5(S^4)$ satisfy the four conditions below. \begin{enumerate} \item The points $p \in C_5(S^2)$ sit on a round circle in $S^2$. \item The points $f_*(p) \in C_5(S^4)$ sit on a round circle in $S^4$ \item The points $p$ are in the cyclic order of the circle they lie on. \item The points $f_*(p)$ are in non-consecutive order in the circle they lie on. \end{enumerate}